walker1001/BigDataWithDocker-Kafka-Spark-HDFS-Grafana/README.md

-# Big data storage and processing pipeline
+# Bigdata pipeline with Docker + Kafka + Spark + HDFS + Grafana

+Introduction
+===
 Authors:
+ - Vu Trung Nghia - nghia.vt173284@sis.hust.edu.vn
  - Le Vu Loi
- - Vu Trung Nghia
  - Dang Lam San

 In this project, we built a pipeline for storing and processing PNRs data

 (https://developers.amadeus.com/blog/free-fake-pnr-sample-data)

-The pipeline support batch view and real-time view:
+The pipeline supports batch view and real-time view:
  - In batch view, user can using SQL api and python to query and visuzlie data in HDFS
  - For real-time view, we simple logs the number of recieved records every 10 seconds